gerritjvv/glue/overview.markdown

-Glue is a job execution engine, written in Java and Groovy. workflows are written in Groovy DSL (simple statements) and use pre-developed modules to interact with external resources e.g. DBs, Hadoop, Netezza, FTP etc.
+Glue is a job execution engine, written in Java and Groovy. workflows are written in Groovy DSL (simple statements), Jython or JRuby and use pre-developed modules to interact with external resources e.g. DBs, Hadoop, Netezza, FTP etc.